Sleep & Breathe Deeply

 In order to get an oral sleep appliance, you must first be diagnosed with sleep apnea.
 Only a physician can make this diagnosis.
 Following diagnosis, the physician can prescribe a sleep appliance that a dentist will fabricate.
 We will work with your physician should he or she recommend an oral sleep appliance.
 If you don’t have a physician, we will assist with a referral to one of the qualified sleep doctors that we work with, so you receive not only the proper diagnosis but also proper follow-up to ensure that your sleep therapy is working correctly.

 Contact our Denver office today to schedule your next appointment!
-Dr. Gary Radz and his team are committed to providing patients with comprehensive, personalized care that puts their comfort first each and every time they come in for treatment.
+Dr. Radz and Dr. Thompson and their team are committed to providing patients with comprehensive, personalized care that puts their comfort first each and every time they come in for treatment.
 Let us give you something to smile about!
 We’re also happy to serve the surrounding areas of Englewood, Aurora, Lakewood, Greenwood Village, Centennial, and beyond.